toningega/Churn_Modelling/README.md

 # Churn_Modelling
-Evaluating different techniques to predict customer churn
+Evaluating different techniques to predict customer churn and their accuracy.